 The second story is about Maria Frengu, a noblewoman from Kanina, or as Shakespeare would describe: Look like the innocent flower, but be the serpent under it.”

 Long story short, she would cause the death of her two husbands.
 The first was Kostandin Habaroni, a Byzantine statesman in Arbri Principate, and the second was, Admiral Filippo Kinardi, a vicegerent of the King of Naples.
-The reasons why she caused the death of her husband was related to her brother-in-law, the Depot of Epirus Mihali II and his expansion goals.
+The reasons why she caused the death of her husband were related to her brother-in-law, the Depot of Epirus Mihali II, and his expansion goals.